sharp0900/S4T2TM2/Design_Document.md

 - SQL database for storing GUI formatted input

 # Requirements:
+##User Stories

+### two users:
+- manager and employee
+-
+### manager:
+- View total time spent on project
+- View statistics for users
+- Can edit time entries in the database

+### employee:
+- Can add tasks
+- Can start and stop tasks
+- Can add descriptions of tasks
+- Can rename tasks
+- Can delete tasks
+- Can view total time spent on tasks
+- Can view stats on tasks
+- Can give a task a size

 ## Use Cases:
 ### 1. Start New Task
 - **Related Requirements:** TODO